solace-fi/solace-docs/docs/dev-docs/frontend/components/general-interfaces.md

 ## Introduction

-These are rather common props and styles shared in between Atoms.
+These are rather common props and styles shared across components.

 ## Props